-images, we found that the shapes of the CME are both consistent with the wireframe.
-Figures 2(c1) and 2(c2) present the relative brightness images derived from the GCS model.
-By comparing Figures 2(c) with 2(a), we find that they are quite similar.
-The arrows marked in these panels denote some common points: the bright features in Figure 2(a) are also bright in Figure 2(c) (arrows 1 and 3), and the darker features in Figure 2(a) also look darker in Figure 2(c) (arrows 2 and 4).
-These results indicate that the GCS model not only fits the projected shape of the CME well, but also could explain the relative brightness of the CME.
+Further, we fit the observed CME shape with the GCS model for each image pair.
+Figure 2 shows the sample of the fitting result of the CME recorded at 07:05 UT.
+Figure 2(b1) and (b2) present the wireframe of the GCS flux rope which overlaid to the original images.
+From these two images, we found that the shapes of the CME are both consistent with the wireframe.
+Figure 2(c1) and (c2) present the relative brightness images derived from the GCS model.
+By comparing the Figure 2c with 2a, we find that they are quite similar.
+The arrows marked in these sub-figures denote some common points: the bright features in Figure 2(a) are also bright in Figure 2(c) (arrow 1 and 3), and the darker features in Figure 2(a) also look darker in Figure 2(c) (arrow 2 and 4).
+These results indicate that the GCS model not only fits the projected shape of the CME well, but also could reflect the relative brightness of the CME.
 Based on the above analysis, we are quite confident that the derived parameters should well reflect the 3-D geometry of the CME.